 Stephanie Martini is Hurricane‘s only significant female character and, though her Phyllis is strong willed and independent, she is largely defined by her relationships with men.
 A neat parallel between the role of women and Poles in wartime society, compared to that before and after, is astute, however, more could have been made of the continuation of xenophobia to the present day.
 A finale caption, revealing that fifty-six per cent of Brits wanted Poles repatriated after the war, reminds starkly of contemporary anti-immigrant sensibilities.

 Blair tells the 303’s story with the variant of respectful solemnity that gives films a solid rather than stirring tone.
 There is a televisual quality to its structure that should ensure its future success via late Saturday night viewings.
-On behalf of those real figures which the film represents, this is no bad thing.
+On behalf of those real figures the film represents, this is no bad thing.